Evan224/web-scalablity-assignment/Jamstack/REPORT.md

 # Brief reflection

 I think the api design has many aspects to better.
 I have used the localstorage for many requests.
 I think this will affect my performance.
-Besides, I actually did not really understand the message queues well enough.
+I think my job queue is way too simple.
+I did not use the modern solutions such as kafka.

 # Brief suggestion for improvements

 I think I need find better way to solve the data persistency problem.
 Besides, the backend api is not written very well, I should use better framework for the backend service.
 What's more, the sqls are not efficient enough.
+And I may need to use the modern job queue solutions in the future.

 <!-- ○ Brief guidelines for running the application (and performance tests if they have been ran with scripts).
 ○ Core web vitals and performance test results.